Environment

 EPA Region 8 spokeswoman Katherine Jenkins told TownLift she was reviewing information about the water discharge, and did not provide comment by deadline.

-News of the water contamination comes after the district addressed another whistleblower allegation this week flagging a construction compliance notice involving improper handling of asbestos.
+News of the water discharge comes after the district addressed another whistleblower allegation this week flagging a construction compliance notice involving improper handling of asbestos.
 With that, district officials sent employees an internal memo Wednesday explaining demolition was stopped as soon as asbestos was discovered.
 That may contradict a letter the district received from environmental consultants Cripple Creek, describing asbestos concerns at the site in September.

 That letter reads in part: “Tucker Jay Smith (ASB-8180), conducted an asbestos survey update on September 16th, 2025.
 This update occurred after reviewing the hard copy of the Management Plan, in which it was noted that the surfacing material had been abated.
 Before demolition had occurred to the asbestos containing surfacing material, Cripple Creek learned that the material abatement note was not correct and immediately scheduled a full asbestos survey.”